-Similar to radio and TV, radar and microwave sources can also affect your computer and crash Linux or any other operating system, especially when they are close by.
+Similar to radio and TV, radar and microwave sources, also a form of RFI, can also affect your computer and crash Linux or any other operating system, especially when they are close by.
 An airport or air station can be the source of ground-based radars as well as aircraft radars and other radar and radio signals.
 These signals can be strong enough to cause problems similar to those caused by radio and TV signals.

 Microwave relay towers and cellular — mobile — phone signals and their relay towers can cause EMI problems with computers, too.
 Some police band radar detectors can detect radar signals near cell phone towers and airports.
 Try driving by a fast food restaurant with a microwave oven operating or going past a bank with an activated security system or a grocery store with radar-operated automatic doors.
 Each of these is a source of radio and radar waves detectable with your radar detector.
 Computers pick up these signals too, and it can cause them to crash or at least to act funny.

 For several years in the late 1980’s and early 1990’s, while I was working at the National PC Support Center for IBM, our offices were dead straight off the end of the Dobbins Air Force Base runway in Marietta Georgia.
 Many different types of aircraft flew directly overhead every day, from the C-5’s that were undergoing wing replacement at the factory there, to stealth fighters on their way to the Middle East during the first Gulf War.